Ariana Kukors: 2009

 At the 2009 National Championships, Kukors only qualified to swim in the 4×200-meter freestyle relay at the 2009 World Aquatics Championships by finishing in third place in the 200-meter freestyle.
 In the 200-meter individual medley, Kukors placed third behind Julia Smit and Elizabeth Pelton.
 Only the top two finishers qualify to compete in one event at the FINA World Championships.
 However, Pelton withdrew from the event and was replaced by Kukors.
 Kukors also placed fourth in the 400-meter individual medley.

 At the 2009 World Aquatics Championships in Rome, Kukors won one gold and one silver medal.
-In her first event, the 200-meter individual medley, Kukors won gold in world record time.
+In her first event, the 200-meter individual medley, she won gold in world record time.
 In the heats of the 200-meter individual medley, Kukors posted an Americas and championship record time of 2:08.53, just off Stephanie Rice's world record of 2:08.45.
 In the semi-finals, Kukors broke Rice's world record with a time of 2:07.03, over a second better than the previous mark.
 In the final of the 200-meter individual medley, Kukors won the gold and broke her own world record with a time of 2:06.15.
 In her second event, Kukors won a silver medal in the 4×200-meter freestyle relay with Dana Vollmer, Lacey Nymeyer, and Allison Schmitt.

 For her performance in 2009, she was named the American Swimmer of the Year by Swimming World Magazine.

 2010

 At the 2010 National Championships, Kukors qualified to compete at the 2010 Pan Pacific Swimming Championships by finishing first in the 200-meter individual medley and second in the 400-meter individual medley.
 At the 2010 Pan Pacific Swimming Championships, Kukors won silver in the 200-meter individual medley, finishing behind Australian Emily Seebohm.
 Kukors also finished ninth overall in the 400-meter individual medley.

 At the end of 2010, Kukors competed at the 2010 FINA Short Course World Championships in Dubai, where she won one gold and one bronze medal.
-In the 100-meter individual medley, Kukors broke the championship record twice.
+In the 100-meter individual medley, she broke the championship record twice.
 In the final, her time of 58.95 was slightly behind her championship record time of 58.65 set in the semi-finals, but was still good enough for gold.
 In the 200-meter individual medley, Kukors placed third behind Spaniard Mireia Belmonte and Chinese swimmer Ye Shiwen.
 Kukors also competed in the 400-meter individual medley, where she finished sixth.